gediminasnn/laravel.vue.link-shortener/README.md

 6.  **Run Migrations**

     After the Docker containers are up and running, it's time to create the necessary database tables.
-In a new terminal window or tab, execute the following command:
+In the terminal, execute the following command:

-    `docker exec -it php-l-jsn-vlink-shortener-laravel.test-1 php artisan migrate`
+    `docker exec -it link-shortener-laravel.test-1 php artisan migrate`

     This command runs the migration files against the database to create the necessary tables for the application.

 7.  **Install Node.js Dependencies**

     With the Docker containers up and running, you'll next need to install the Node.js dependencies required for the front-end part of the application.
-Open a new terminal window or tab and execute the following command:
+In the terminal, execute the following command:

     `./vendor/bin/sail npm install`